 6 Tips for Creating Great Customer Testimonials

 It's the job of your marketing and sales teams to position your products or services in a way that best attracts new leads and advances your overall growth.
-But while your marketing and sales reps are undoubtedly total pros, there is no substitute for the sales and marketing power of a satisfied customer.
-And giving that happy customer a voice in positioning your products or services is not only an essential asset in your marketing arsenal but often a resource that is overlooked or under-utilized.
+But while your marketing and sales reps are undoubtedly total pros, there is no substitute for a satisfied customer's sales and marketing power.
+And giving that happy customer a voice in positioning your products or services is not only an essential asset in your marketing arsenal.
+Still, it is often a resource that is overlooked or under-utilized.

-Part of the difficulty with leveraging customer testimonials as a component of your content marketing strategy is how nebulous a process sourcing and deploying testimonials can be, especially for smaller companies who are still working their holistic sales and marketing structures.
-But given that 85 percent of online users trust customer testimonials as much as recommendations from family or friends, this nebulous process cannot be overlooked.
+Part of the difficulty with leveraging customer testimonials as a component of your content marketing strategy is how nebulous a process of sourcing and deploying testimonials can be, especially for smaller companies still working on their holistic sales and marketing structures.
+But this nebulous process cannot be overlooked, given that 85 percent of online users trust customer testimonials as much as recommendations from family or friends.

 How do we approach our customers with this request?
 Which customers do we contact?
 What do we ask them to speak on?
 And once we gather these insights and anecdotes, what do we do with them, and how do we ensure their value is realized and put to good use?

-These are just a handful of concerns companies must address and solve in terms of creating customer testimonials and using them in a way that actually moves the sales and marketing needle.
-As with so much of content marketing, simply having a good idea is not enough – ideas need to be actually executed and seen to fruition.
-With this in mind, let's take a look at 6 tips for creating great customer testimonials and why companies should reconsider (or simply consider) how customer testimonials can be part and parcel of their sales and marketing tool bag.
+These are just a handful of concerns companies must address and solve in terms of creating customer testimonials and using them to move the sales and marketing needle.
+As with so much content marketing, simply having a good idea is not enough – ideas need to be executed and seen to fruition.
+With this in mind, let's look at six tips for creating great customer testimonials and why companies should reconsider (or simply consider) how customer testimonials can be part and parcel of their sales and marketing tool bag.

 Some questions to consider in this vein include:

-- What were your biggest obstacles to your business goals prior to working with us?
+What were your biggest obstacles to your business goals before working with us?

 Part of the goal in question or topic creation with sourcing customer testimonials is crafting a question using language that will help your customer speak directly, concisely, and specifically to your goals with this kind of sales and marketing content.
-In a nutshell, asking the right questions can draw a roadmap for when, why, and how you use the testimonial weeks or months down the line, which is why doing your homework on which questions or topics to address is so critical.
+In a nutshell, asking the right questions can draw a roadmap for why and how you use the testimonial weeks or months down the line, so doing your homework on which questions or topics to address is critical.

 Feature best-fit customers

 In any scenario, you want to lead with your best foot forward, and the same goes for effective customer testimonials.
-Featuring customers who are true disrupters in their industry, who have a high-profile, are up-and-comers, or are for some reason a positive focal point in industry conversation is your best foot forward in terms of ensuring your testimonial reaches a broad audience and draws more attention, traffic, and leads to your blog, website, or email inbox.
+Featuring customers who are true disrupters in their industry, who have a high profile, are up-and-comers, or are, for some reason, a positive focal point in industry conversation is your best foot forward in terms of ensuring your testimonial reaches a broad audience.
+It draws more attention and traffic and leads to your blog, website, or email.

 Of course, not every company has a star customer, a celebrity client, or a mover and shaker as part of their customer base, but that doesn't mean you can't deploy a best-fit customer strategy.
-Look at the size of the customers you serve, their overall footprint, their growth trends, or their place among contemporaries within their field.
+Look at your customers' size, overall footprint, growth trends, or place among contemporaries within their field.

 If a customer's mission, vision, or values hold stock amongst competitors in the industry, sourcing a testimonial from this company can draw the attention of others who aspire to work under the same principles or standards.
-If a customer has experienced rapid growth during the last six months and trends indicate competitors are poised to experience the same growth, a testimonial can draw those competitors to consider your products and services based on your work with the aforementioned company.
+Suppose a customer has experienced rapid growth during the last six months, and trends indicate competitors are poised to experience the same growth.
+In that case, a testimonial can draw those competitors to consider your products and services based on your work with the company.

-In short, featuring best-fit customers relies on evaluating your customers, their overall direction, and the state of their industry at-large.
+In short, featuring best-fit customers relies on evaluating your customers, their overall direction, and the state of their industry.

-In a recent blog entry, we discussed the importance of creating content for different buyer personas at various stages of the buyer's journey – in short, how you market to a CEO of a small company is different from marketing to a department head of a much larger company.
-The same principle applies to creating exceptional customer testimonials, and it's essential to have the right testimonial for a variety of buyer personas to ensure you can position the testimonial in the most effective way possible.
+In a recent blog entry, we discussed the importance of creating content for different buyer personas at various stages of the buyer's journey.
+In short, how you market to a CEO of a small company is different from marketing to a department head of a much larger company.
+The same principle applies to creating exceptional customer testimonials, and it's essential to have the right testimonial for various buyer personas to ensure you can position the testimonial in the most effective way possible.

-This also harkens back to what we discussed at the beginning of this article about asking the right, specific questions.
-A CMO is likely going to discuss the benefits of your product, service, or solution much differently than a department head or manager, and the advantages your company provides for them will be skewed toward what they do on a day-to-day basis.
+This also refers to what we discussed at the beginning of this article about asking the right, specific questions.
+A CMO will likely discuss the benefits of your product, service, or solution much differently than a department head or manager, and the advantages your company provides for them will be skewed toward what they do daily.
 This means a CMO's testimonial will be difficult to position in front of a manager you're trying to attract because they have different concerns and priorities.

 Creating a variety of customer testimonials through the lens of different buyer personas will ensure you're speaking the right language to the right person at the right time.

 It's a cliché, but it's a cliché for a reason: Numbers don't lie.
 Data tells a story.
 Let the math do the work.
-In creating effective customer testimonials, it's easy to get lost in attempting to develop a rags-to-riches narrative about how your company took a customer from nothing to something.
-This is especially true if your customer's business did undergo seismic, explosive growth as a result of your work – and what a great problem to have, right?
-But the bottom line is new leads are generated because a testimonial focused on the tangible impacts of a product, service, or solution.
-Hence, it's critical to craft your testimonial around the concrete, dollars-and-cents ways your customer has benefited from your work.
+In creating effective customer testimonials, it's easy to get lost in developing a rags-to-riches narrative about how your company took a customer from nothing to something.
+This is especially true if your customer's business underwent seismic, explosive growth due to your work – and what a great problem to have, right?
+But the bottom line is new leads are generated because a testimonial focuses on the tangible impacts of a product, service, or solution.
+Hence, crafting your testimonial around the concrete, dollars-and-cents ways your customer has benefited from your work is critical.

 Yes, everyone wants a feel-good story.
 This is not to say a compelling customer testimonial can't have a human interest element or elements of pathos that make a potential lead feel warm and fuzzy.
-But highlighting how your company increased sales, reduced overhead or expenditures, streamlined processes, and promoted long-term sustainable growth will go much further in terms of effectiveness and ROI.
+But highlighting how your company increased sales, reduced overhead or expenditures, streamlined processes, and promoted long-term sustainable growth will go much further regarding effectiveness and ROI.

 Content channel variation

 Customer testimonials should not merely reside on a lone page on your website.
-That's essentially like buying a Ferrari only to drive it at 30 miles per hour around the neighborhood.
-Social media, blogs, whitepapers, downloadable content, email campaigns, geofencing, banner ads, and a host of other digital means of sales and marketing are (and should be) fair game for your customer testimonials, especially in today's world where more and more content is created and distributed with the goal of being shared across digital networks.
+That's like buying a Ferrari only to drive it at 30 miles per hour around the neighborhood.
+Social media, blogs, whitepapers, downloadable content, email campaigns, geofencing, banner ads, and a host of other digital means of sales and marketing are (and should be) fair game for your customer testimonials, especially in today's world where more and more content is created and distributed to be shared across digital networks.
 You've gone through the trouble of crafting a great customer testimonial; you should be loud and proud about it and ensure you're leveraging this vital piece of sales and marketing content across your various channels to reach as broad an audience as possible.

-Hand-in-hand with content channel variation is repurposing your great customer testimonials to extend their shelf life, drive ROI, and experiment with how you can package and position a testimonial in a variety of contexts.
-Whether it's AB testing with certain portions of a testimonial for different buyer personas or experimenting with how you're distributing your testimonials via channels like social media versus an email campaign, it's important to not be too precious with your testimonial.
-Like with any other piece of sales and marketing content, everything in today's digital world is editable, reworkable, and fairly easily manipulated for context or circumstance.
+Hand-in-hand with content channel variation is repurposing your great customer testimonials to extend their shelf life, drive ROI, and experiment with how to package and position a testimonial in various contexts.
+Whether it's AB testing with certain portions of a testimonial for different buyer personas or experimenting with how you're distributing your testimonials via channels like social media versus an email campaign, it's important not to be too precious with your testimonial.
+Like any other piece of sales and marketing content, everything in today's digital world is editable, reworkable, and fairly easily manipulated for context or circumstance.
 Your customer testimonial is no different.